medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

 <TT>M</TT>.
 When an <TT>M</TT> is found, the print statement is executed.
 The
 print statement prints the letter that is found and the line number it was found on.

-<H3><A name="The Matching Options">The Matching Options</A></H3>The matching
+### The Matching Options

-operator has several options that enhance its utility.
+The matching operator has several options that enhance its utility.
 The most useful option is probably the capability to ignore case and to create an array of all matches in a string.
 Table 10.2 shows the options you can use with the matching operator.
 <P>